nixiesearch/nixiesearch/docs/docs/reference/config.md

 Fields:

-* `flush.duration`: optional, duration, default `5s`.
+* `indexer.flush.duration`: optional, duration, default `5s`.
 Index writer will periodically produce flush index segments (if there are new documents) with this interval.
+* `indexer.ramBufferSize`: optional, size, default `512mb`.
+RAM buffer size for new segments.
 * `hnsw.m`: optional, int, default 16.
 How many links should HNSW index have?
 Larger value means better recall, but higher memory usage and bigger index.
 Common values are within 16-128 range.
 * `hnsw.efc`: optional, int, default 100.
 How many neighbors in the HNSW graph are explored during indexing.
 Bigger the value, better the recall, but slower the indexing speed.
 * `hnsw.workers`: optional, int, default = number of CPU cores.
 How many concurrent workers to use for index merges.